AlleyJaxx/ENGR121-AVC-2018/README.md

     - Thomas: Main testing and debugging
     - Kirsty: Organise next meeting.
 Update progress and documentation in github.
 Check in on members progress.

+    Meeting #7: 17th May - In lab (1-3pm) CO145
+    Attended: Alex, Kirsty, Thomas, James - Apologies: Adam (sick)
+     - Hardware: 4th sensor to now be used.
+One more bracket needing to be 3D printed
+     - Kirsty & James started on quad 4 code.
+     - Thomas & Alex started on quad 3 code.

+      Up to date with progress target from week 2.
+      Next meeting tomorrow fri 18th May from 2pm

     Meeting #8: 18th May - 2pm onwards CO145
        Attended: Alex, Kirsty, Thomas, James - Apologies: Adam (lab)
          - Thomas and Alex: Worked on quad 3 code and testing.
 Managed to get the bot successfully through on multiple